Apply for Accommodation (Housing)

 Housing Guarantee

-When you apply to Dalarna University, it is important that you also register your name with the two local housing companies: Tunabyggen in the town of Borlänge and Kopparstaden in the town of Faun.
+When you apply to Dalarna University, it is important that you also register your name with the two local housing companies: Tunabyggen in the town of Borlänge and Kopparstaden in the town of Falun.

 For the guarantee to apply, you must register your name with them at the latest at the time of your university application.